cloudnativelabs/kube-router/docs/user-guide.md

     kube-router's userspace tooling modifies netfilter kernel definitions.
 See:
     [this kube-router issue](https://github.com/cloudnativelabs/kube-router/issues/1370) for more information.

-- If you choose to use kube-router for pod-to-pod network connecitvity then Kubernetes cluster must be configured to use CNI network plugins.
+- If you choose to use kube-router for pod-to-pod network connectivity then Kubernetes cluster must be configured to use CNI network plugins.
 On each node CNI conf file is expected to be present as /etc/cni/net.d/10-kuberouter.conf `bridge` CNI plugin and `host-local` for IPAM should be used.
 A sample conf file that can be downloaded as